VR3ED/303-musix/README.md

 # 303 musix
- this is just an mp3 player wich is also able to download songs from youtube. it was made when I was in high school as an IT project
+Simple music player wich is also capable of downloading music from YouTube

+WARNING: in order for it to forw you need:
+ - a "musica" folder on your desktop in wich you'll have all you songs
+ - a "playlists" forlder in your C:// directory